Odder/message-python/README.md

 I've added some basic error handling regarding connections and such and I am using `EOF` as an end of file marker, which of course leads to some edge-case issues if you put EOF and the end of a line in your file.

+I've also added a few sleeps to ensure we don't have to deal with race conditions, this is of course just to keep the scope simpler.